Chapter 24: Kingdom Plantae

 All plants are composed of a root system and shoot system.

-The shoot system consists of stem, branches, petioles, buds, leaves, flowers, seeds and fruits.
+The shoot system consists of the following organs: stem, branches, petioles, buds, leaves, flowers, seeds and fruits.

 - Sexual reproduction

 Stem functions mainly in support and transport – but can function in photosynthesis (if it is herbaceous).
 The stem also functions in growth.

 The stem is divided into nodes and internodes.

 - Internodes are where no branching occurs.

 Stems also have lenticels.